 Children will experience getting excited about a topic and enjoy researching the answers to their own questions, reading books, and experimenting with hands-on learning all through the unit study.

-The following is a sample using the Iditarod dog sled race as a theme.
+The following is an example of how to create a thematic curriculum using the Iditarod dog sled race.